wk8/Brive/README.md

 <li> Create an API project in the Google APIs Console: https://code.google.com/apis/console/b/0/ </li>
 <li> Select the 'Services' tab in your API project, and enable the Drive API </li>
 <li> Select the 'API Access' tab in your API project, and click 'Create an OAuth 2.0 client ID' </li>
-<li> In the 'Branding Information section', provide a name for your application (whatever you want), and click 'Next'.
+<li> In the 'Branding Information' section, provide a name for your application (whatever you want), and click 'Next'.
 Providing a product logo is optional. </li>
 <li> In the Client ID Settings section, select 'Service account' for the 'Application type', then click 'Create client ID' </li>
 <li> Report your private key's password (should be 'notascret') to the 'google > app > p12_secret' entry of your `settings.yml` file </li>
 <li> Click 'Download private key', save the file in Brive's directory, and report the path to it in the 'google > app > p12_file' entry of your `settings.yml` file </li>